-With regard to the two incidents in Syria identified in the reports of the Fact-Finding Mission, we look forward to further investigations.
-Japan continues to urge Syria to address all outstanding issues by ensuring accountability for the incidents in which the use of chemical weapons was confirmed, in order to lift the measures adopted at the CSP25.
+With regard to the two incidents in Syria as identified in the reports of the Fact-Finding Mission, we look forward to further investigations.
+Japan continues to urge Syria to address all outstanding issues by ensuring accountability for the incidents in which the use of chemical weapons was confirmed, in order to lift the measures adopted at the Twenty-Fifth Session of the Conference of the States Parties.

-Japan hopes that the poisoning of the Russian national Mr Alexei Navalny with a chemical nerve agent of the novichok group will be promptly clarified between the Secretariat and the States Parties concerned including Russia on whose territory the attack took place.
+Japan hopes that the poisoning of the Russian national, Mr Alexei Navalny, with a chemical nerve agent of the novichok group will be promptly clarified between the Technical Secretariat (the Secretariat) and the States Parties concerned including the Russian Federation on whose territory the attack took place.

-Japan continues to undertake every effort for, and commits itself firmly to, the abandoned chemical weapons (ACW) destruction project in China.
+Japan continues to undertake every effort for-and commits itself firmly to-the abandoned chemical weapons (ACW) destruction project in China.
 Japan, in fact, has collected approximately 90,000 items and completed the destruction of about 60,000 of them.
-Japan has already spent approximately 2.6 billion euros from its own account.
+Japan has already spent approximately EUR 2.6 billion from its own account.
+Due to the COVID-19 pandemic, we had been forced to postpone all the destruction activities of ACW from